fangger4396/energon_example/cement.md

 # Building Application Introduction
 Building Applications are widely used in building energy tracing, fault detection and equipment control, which are always developed in data-driven manner today.
 Here, we firstly introduce the application named **Energy Consumption Predition (ECP)**, and then show how two different building datasets can be used for this application.
 ## Electricity Load Forecasting
 The Electricity Load Forecasting can be used to predict the next timestamp electricity load of a group of building systems by training a ML model with histrical electricity data of the related systems.
-As there are limited datasets are public for Cooling Load forecasting, and both of these two task are predicting load for demandside equipments.
-Thus we use the Electricity Load Forecasting here for case study here, Here, a general ML model construction process can be followed to get this model, which consists of data access, data processing, model training, model evaluation orderly.
+As there are limited datasets are public for Cooling Load Forecasting, and both of these two task are predicting load for demandside equipments.
+Thus we use the Electricity Load Forecasting here for case study here, In general, a ML model construction process can be followed to get this model, which consists of data access, data processing, model training, model evaluation orderly.
 ## Public Building Datasets
 Besides the EMSD data, we also provide an open-source dataset from project [**Genome**][genome].
 Both of them can be used for training ELF models and downloaded [**here**][download].
 ## Model Introduction